 Offloading Operational Databases

 When a query cannot be entirely satisfied by accelerations in the cache, in-situ processing becomes necessary.
 The query is pushed down into the underlying source (or multiple sources), to the extent possible, and the results are retrieved and processed in memory and returned to the client.
 When the data source is a production operational database, it may not be desirable for analytical queries to hit the database, as that may impact the operational workload.
-This can be avoided by ensuring that all virtual and physical datasets that are accessible to users can be satisfied by accelerations in the cache.
+This can be avoided by ensuring that all tables and views that are accessible to users can be satisfied by accelerations in the cache.

 With that said, it’s important to consider the impact of cache update jobs on the operational databases.
 To minimize the impact, consider utilizing incremental updates and reducing the data freshness for that data source.